 In this post you will discover some interesting facts about the human muscles, but first I want to make sure you know, exactly what the muscles are.
-Basically they are the organs who allow us to move.
+Basically they are the organs that allow us to move.
 They are made out of fibers.
 These fibers stretch and contract under the command of your brain.
 What holds the muscles to the bone is called tendon.
 When the muscles contract they pull the tendon, which pulls the bone and... you move.

-Do you know that you have more than 640 muscles, which are separated in to two groups- Voluntary and Involuntary muscles
+Do you know that you have more than 640 muscles, which are separated in to two groups- Voluntary and Involuntary muscles?

 Involuntary are the muscles that move without you thinking about it, like the heart.
 It contracts up to 80 times a minute and doesn't depend on whether you want it or not.